AHA BLS For Healthcare Providers Renewal Course (INCLUDES Provider Manual E-Book) - 2025 Guidelines

 AHA BLS -Basic Life Support for Healthcare Providers Initial Certification is an instructor led four hour classroom course created by the American Heart Association to teach CPR on an Adult, Child and infant using an AED, pocket mask and bag mask.
 Skills taught include chest compressions and giving rescue breaths.
 Students watch a video and practice along with the video.
 At the end of the class participants will take a 25 question written test with a passing score of 84%.
 Students will the practice and be testing on the skills they have learned.
 Students who successfully complete the course will receive an American Heart Association Basic Life Support provider certification good for 2 years.

-Basic Life Support is a life saving certification class that teaches how to perform CPR or Cardiopulmonacy Resuscitation by providing chest compressions combined with rescue breaths.
+Basic Life Support is a life saving certification class that teaches how to perform CPR or Cardiopulmonary Resuscitation by providing chest compressions combined with rescue breaths.
 It also teaches how to use an AED or automatic external defibrillator and a bag mask device.
 Training is provided for Adults, Child and infants.
 Choking is included in the course.

 Basic Life Support is the foundation for saving lives after cardiac arrest.
 You will learn the skills of high-quality cardiopulmonary resuscitation (CPR) for victims of all ages and will practice delivery of these skills both as a single rescuer and as a member of a multi-rescuer team.
 The skills you learn in this course will enable you to recognize cardiac arrest, activate the emergency response system early, and respond quickly and confidently.

 Despite important advances in prevention, sudden cardiac arrest remains a leading cause of death in the Unites States.
 Seventy percent of out-of-hospital cardiac arrests occur in the home.
 About half are unwitnessed.
-Outcome from out-of-hospital cardiac arrestremains poor.
+Outcome from out-of-hospital cardiac arrest remains poor.
 Only about 10% of adult patients with non-traumatic cardiac arrest who are treated by emergency medical services (EMS) survive to hospital discharge.

 With the knowledge and skills you learn in this course, your actions can give victims the best chance of survival.